 - a few dashes of hot sauce (optional)

-- Spray a frying pan with cooking spray and brown the turkey sausage.
+- Spray a frying pan with cooking spray, and brown the turkey sausage.

 - Slowly pour in cashew milk.
 Scrape the bottom of the pan to loosen any flour stuck to the bottom.
-Stir until all flour is incorporated and milk begins to thicken.
+Stir until all flour is incorporated and mixture begins to thicken.

-- Add salt and pepper and taste.
+- Add salt and pepper to taste.
 Here I add a few dashes of hot sauce and maple syrup.
 If you are going to change it up a bit, remember to taste before adding.